ishank779/web/README.md

-# web
+# practise web page
-still working on it
+still working on it and adding backend operations with django